dubrowin/Immich-backed-by-S3/README.md

 In the volumes section, this line tells Docker to mount the bucket-2 mount point for mount-s3 as /mnt/bucket-2 and to make it read-only

 In the Immich External Library Setup, I added /mnt/bucket-2 as a scan path to find new photos.

+#### Library Scanning

+In order to support the library scanning more efficiently, I upgraded the instance from t4g.small to c6g.xlarge for a few hours.
+While the instance costs more, once the scanning is complete, I'll shutdown and resize back dwon tot he t4g.small to support the app and website usages.

 ## Tailscale